Patron & Trustees

 Marc Rivers

-Mark Rivers is the Chief Financial Officer of the Fonterra Co-operative Group Ltd, Auckland, New Zealand, formerly CFO at Roche Pharmaceuticals Division in Switzerland.
+Marc Rivers is the President and Chief Financial Officer of Bridgewest Perth Pharma.
+He also chairs the Audit and Finance committee of Te Whatu Ora (Health New Zealand).
+He served as CFO of Fonterra Co-operative Group Ltd from 2018-2022 and was Divisional CFO at Roche Pharmaceuticals Division in Switzerland from 2013-2018.
 He has previously worked in various finance roles in the healthcare industry in Eastern Europe, China, Japan and the U.S.; Baha’i

 Ricky Waters